alexanderhey/HeyMLbio/Project/README.md

 ---

 ## Conclusion
 Model 3 demonstrated the best overall performance with a test accuracy of 98.29%, highlighting the effectiveness of dropout layers in reducing overfitting.
-The project showcases the potential for scalable image classification pipelines using neural networks and transfer learning.

 ---